WHAT IS THE RED BULL RAMPAGE?

 MOUNTAIN BIKING ON THE WORLD’S BIGGEST STAGE

-These men are some of the most incredible athletes in the world.
+Obviously, these men are some of the most incredible athletes in the world.
 The pure physical and mental strength it takes to perform these maneuvers is mind-blowing.
 The fact that just after these guys come down, from literally risking their lives, they make it a point to sign and take pics with their smallest of freeride fans, proves their dedication and love for this sport.

 Can you name all the pros shown below?
 Click on each image to show the rider’s name.